HARRY S. POZYCKI, ESQ., Chairman

 A member of the Laborers’ International Union of North America for more than 50 years (LIUNA), Raymond M. Pocino holds dual positions as LIUNA Vice President and Eastern Regional Manager.
 He directs and oversees activities that affect the working lives of some 40,000 laborers in the New Jersey, Delaware, New York City and Long Island geographical area.
 During his tenure, the Eastern Region has evolved into a vital, influential force within the 550,000-member Laborers’ International Union.
 As a LIUNA Vice President, Mr. Pocino serves as a trustee of the Laborers-Employers Cooperation and Education Trust, and the Laborers Health and Safety Trust.
 One of his first initiatives as Eastern Regional Manager was to establish the Laborers Eastern Region Organizing Fund (LEROF), the International’s first-ever regional organizing arm.
 Long recognized for his expertise on transportation and economic development issues, Mr. Pocino serves as commissioner to the Port Authority of New York/New Jersey and is serving his sixth term as a commissioner of the New Jersey Turnpike Authority, including one as chairman.
 He is a Board Member of Choose New Jersey, an independent, privately funded non-profit corporation created to promote New Jersey as a place to invest and do business, served as a Board Member for the Partnership for a Drug Free America.
 Mr. Pocino also serves as a trustee for NJ SEED and the New Jersey Alliance for Action.
 He has also served on the Board of Directors for Governor Christies Unemployment Task Force and Seton Hall University School of Diplomacy.

-Vice President of Sustainability & Environment, Prudential Financial
+Vice President of Corporate Governance, Prudential Financial, Inc.

-Mary O’Malley is vice president, Environment and Sustainability at Prudential Financial, reporting to the chief governance officer.
-In this newly created role, O’Malley oversees the strategy for, and the coordination of, all initiatives across Prudential’s businesses and corporate functions that promote company’s environmental, social, and governance objectives.
-O’Malley will also be responsible for performance measurement and reporting on these initiatives to external stakeholders, as well as to Prudential’s Board of Directors.
+Mary O’Malley is vice president, Corporate Governance at Prudential Financial, reporting to the chief governance officer.
+In her former role, as vice president, Environment and Sustainability, O’Malley oversaw the strategy for, and the coordination of, all initiatives across Prudential’s businesses and corporate functions that promote company’s environmental, social, and governance objectives.
+O’Malley was also responsible for performance measurement and reporting on these initiatives to external stakeholders, as well as to Prudential’s Board of Directors.
 Previously, O’Malley was vice president, Local Initiatives in the Community Resources Department, where she was responsible for directing and managing Prudential’s public involvement efforts worldwide.
 She was also the founding chair of Prudential’s Environmental Task Force.

 Managing Director & Associate General Counsel, Citigroup, Inc.